 Not just because I’m thrilled to see a Black family represented on TV.
 But also, because I’ve suffered an injury (or ten) thanks to the mountains of small plastic toys on the floor.

-And I think I speak for every parent of young children when I say the following: Please, unless you hate us with your whole heart, I beg you to STOP BUYING OUR KIDS GIFTS WITH MILLIONS OF TEENY-TINY PEICES.
+And I think I speak for every parent of young children when I say the following: Please, unless you hate us with your whole heart, I beg you to STOP BUYING OUR KIDS GIFTS WITH MILLIONS OF TEENY-TINY PIECES.

 You’d make our lives astronomically easier (and less painful).